Waterway threatens Europe’s Amazon

 increase radiation risk for millions of people if contaminated sediments in the Chernobyl exclusion zone are disturbed and distributed.
 Read more about the threat from radioactive contamination.

-not be economically viable, and is unlikely to be competitive with road and rail transport.
+not be economically viable, and is unlikely to be competitive with rail transport.
 Read more about the waterway’s economic feasibility.

 likely contravene national and international laws.